Hokuetsu Corporation

 Apr.
 2007

-100th anniversary of the Company's founding
+100th anniversary of the Company's founding is marked

 Sep.
 2008